kissofjudase23/Doc-DSA/leetcode.md

             for i in range(len(nums)):
                 n = nums[i]

+                """
+                same idea like backtracking
-                # same idea, we can not insert duplicate val in the same position
+                we can not insert duplicate val in the same position
+                """
                 if i > 0 and nums[i] == nums[i-1]:
+                    # the source is previous cur
                     cur = [sub + [n] for sub in cur]
                 else:
+                    # the source is subs
                     cur = [sub + [n] for sub in subs]

                 subs.extend(cur)